Sarnak's Conjecture for nilsequences on arbitrary number fields and applications: Introduction

-for every $\Phi\in C(X)$ such that $\int_{X}\Phi\,d m_{X}=0$ (where $m_{X}$ is the Haar measure on $X$), then one can deduce a generalization of a result of Daboussi, which can be viewed as a variation of Theorem \ref{s2}:
+for every (infinite) $D$-dimensional arithmetic progression $P$ and every $\Phi\in C(X)$ such that $\int_{X}\Phi\,d m_{X}=0$ (where $m_{X}$ is the Haar measure on $X$), then one can deduce a generalization of a result of Daboussi, which can be viewed as a variation of Theorem \ref{s2}: